This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Occupational therapy providers

 Finding and working with a trained and licensed occupational therapist is crucial to quality occupational therapy.
-These therapists have expertise in assessing the child and acknowledging the child’s strengths and weaknesses.
-They can then create an individualized plan to help achieve the child best achieve his or her goals.
+These therapists have expertise in assessing the child and acknowledging their strengths and weaknesses.
+They can then create an individualized plan to help the child achieve their goals.

 - Social Services